NeedsAUsername/workout-journal-website/README.md

 If you want to edit the standard exercises or featured programs, simply change the attributes and run the create_or_update method again.
 Alternatively, use rake:seed to do both at the same time.

+To start the server, use thin start -ssl, instead of rails s, because facebook login requires https

 # Testing
 run rspec